 Altering IL-2's propensity for binding these receptors could encourage greater immune cell activation or block the function of regulatory cells.

-Medicenna's MDNA109 and MDNA209 have been engineered to take advantage of this dynamic by binding to specific receptors and either activating or blocking them.
+Medicenna's MDNA109 and MDNA209 take advantage of this dynamic by binding to specific receptors and either activating or blocking them.